 Obstruction of bile flow from the liver

 Most of these disorders involve cholestasis Cholestasis in the Newborn Cholestasis is a reduction of bile formation or bile flow.
-As a result, bilirubin backs up into the bloodstream ( hyperbilirubinemia), leading to a yellow to yellow-green discoloration of the... read more , which is a reduction in bile flow and thus causes conjugated hyperbilirubinemia.
+As a result, bilirubin backs up into the bloodstream ( hyperbilirubinemia), leading to a yellow to yellow-green discoloration of the... read more , which is a reduction in bile flow that causes conjugated hyperbilirubinemia.

 Some hereditary disorders that can cause jaundice include cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more , Dubin-Johnson syndrome, Rotor syndrome, Crigler-Najjar syndrome, and Gilbert syndrome.